Mukuni village association to Victoria Falls

-To the western world the Falls were discovered by David Livingstone in 1855, who named them after Queen Victoria, but long before this his Makolola escorts and the Leya people called them Mosi-Oa-Tunya interpreted as The Smoke that Thunders.
+To the western world the Victoria Falls were discovered by David Livingstone in 1855, who named them after Queen Victoria, but long before this date his Makolola escorts and the Leya people called them Mosi-Oa-Tunya interpreted as The Smoke that Thunders.

-Mukuni Royal Village lies just seven kilometres from Victoria Falls lies and was founded in the thirteenth century by Bedyango the Leya Tribal Matriach, it was originally called Gundu.
+Mukuni Royal Village lies just seven kilometres from Victoria Falls and was founded in the thirteenth century by Bedyango the Leya Tribal Matriach, it was originally called Gundu.
 However it was renamed in the seventeenth century after and in honour of Mukokalya Mukuni N’gombe.

 Bene Mukuni Kingdom is the permanent traditional headquarters of the Leya people.
 It is one of the largest of its kind in Africa and is unique in having two palaces, Lumpasa for the male ruler and Nanjina for the female co-ruler.